Insta360Develop/CameraSDK-iOS/README.md

+## How to get?
+Please visit [https://www.insta360.com/sdk/apply](https://www.insta360.com/sdk/apply) to apply for the latest SDK.

 # CameraSDK-iOS

 You can learn how to control the Insta360 camera in the following section.
 And the camera supports the following two communication protocols: